CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Developments**

-If King Grol is defeated, Vyerith will attempt to eliminate Burrowbard and escape with the map, heading toward area 11 and making her exit through the concealed canvas door.
+If King Grom is defeated, Vyerith will attempt to eliminate Burrowbard and escape with the map, heading toward area 11 and making her exit through the concealed canvas door.
 If cornered, the doppelganger will fight to the death rather than be captured.

-Should Burrowbard regain consciousness, he expresses his gratitude to the party for coming to his rescue but insists on not leaving Cragmaw Castle without his map.
-Unfortunately, he is unaware of King Grol's map's hiding place, as detailed in the "Treasure" section.
+Should Burrowbard regain consciousness, he expresses his gratitude to the party for coming to his rescue but insists on not leaving Mountainmaw Castle without his map.
+Unfortunately, he is unaware of King Grom's map's hiding place, as detailed in the "Treasure" section.

 #### **Treasure**

-Concealed beneath Grol's bed mattress is a sewn leather sack containing 220 sp, 160 ep, three potions of healing, and Burrowbard's map to Wave Echo Cave.
+Concealed beneath Grom's bed mattress is a sewn leather sack containing 220 sp, 160 ep, three potions of healing, and Burrowbard's map to Wave Echo Cave.

 #### **Awarding Experience Points**

-Divide 950 XP equally among the characters if they overcome King Grol, the wolf, and the doppelganger.
+Divide 950 XP equally among the characters if they overcome King Grom, the wolf, and the doppelganger.

 Provide an additional 200 XP to the party if they successfully rescue Burrowbard Stoneseeker and accompany him safely back to Tuntin.

 ### **Returning War Band**

-As an additional twist, you can introduce a complication in the form of a hobgoblin war band returning to the castle as the characters are preparing to depart.
-This war band is composed of three hobgoblins led by Targor Bloodsword, a hobgoblin with 20 hit points.
+As an additional twist, you can introduce a complication in the form of a hobVermkin war band returning to the castle as the characters are preparing to depart.
+This war band is composed of three hobVermkins led by Targor Bloodsword, a hobVermkin with 20 hit points.
 Targor is accompanied by two pet wolves.

-These hobgoblins possess no treasure, but 1d4 of them carry bloodied sacks, each containing a severed elf head.
-These severed heads serve as trophies from the recent triumph of the hobgoblins over an elf hunting party.
+These hobVermkins possess no treasure, but 1d4 of them carry bloodied sacks, each containing a severed elf head.
+These severed heads serve as trophies from the recent triumph of the hobVermkins over an elf hunting party.

-Clever characters might attempt to reason with Targor by encouraging him to regard himself as Grol's successor rather than his avenger.
-Targor has long aspired to lead the Cragmaw tribe, and thus, he may refrain from killing the adventurers, provided one or more characters can achieve a DC 15 Charisma (Persuasion) check.
+Clever characters might attempt to reason with Targor by encouraging him to regard himself as Grom's successor rather than his avenger.
+Targor has long aspired to lead the Mountainmaw tribe, and thus, he may refrain from killing the adventurers, provided one or more characters can achieve a DC 15 Charisma (Persuasion) check.

 #### **Awarding Experience Points**

-Divide 500 XP equally among the characters if they conquer the hobgoblin war band or negotiate a truce with Targor.
+Divide 500 XP equally among the characters if they conquer the hobVermkin war band or negotiate a truce with Targor.

 ### **What's Next?**

-Should Burrowbard Stoneseeker survive his ordeal in Cragmaw Castle, he expresses his gratitude to the party and requests that they accompany him back to Tuntin.
+Should Burrowbard Stoneseeker survive his ordeal in Mountainmaw Castle, he expresses his gratitude to the party and requests that they accompany him back to Tuntin.
 He further urges the characters to embark on a quest to Wave Echo Cave to determine the fate of his brothers, Nundro and Tharden.
 Burrowbard is aware that an individual known as the Black Spider orchestrated his capture and hopes that the adventurers will thwart the antagonist's plans.
 Upon their return to Tuntin, Burrowbard rewards the characters with 25 gp each for their assistance and promises them a 10 percent share of the mine's wealth once his operation there is operational.

 With the revelation of the location of Wave Echo Cave, the characters are now prepared to set forth in search of the ancient dwarven mine.
 Their objective is to uncover the identity of the Black Spider and ascertain the reasons behind the villain's intense interest in the Lost Mine of Phandelver